Non-B Visa Run to Laos 2025: Guide for Teachers — KET

 DIY: Day 11–16, taxi to Friendship Bridge 2 (150–200 THB), bus to Mukdahan (50 THB), Bangkok bus (500–1,000 THB).

-Meesuk: Van to Bangkok, midnight arrival.
+Meesuk: Van to Bangkok, arriving at midnight.

 Savannakhet Costs